Basic Trading Tips (Forex Beginners)

 There are two main types of trends in the Foreign Exchange market that you can trade:

-Following the macroeconomic trend is the wisest thing for any long-term Forex trader.
+Following the macroeconomic trend is the wisest approach for any long-term Forex trader.
 Major central banks such as the FED, BoJ, and ECB have the monetary tools to control these macro trends.
 Never trade against the intentions of a major central bank.

--When you open a long-term position in the Forex market you are exposed to the overnight rate (SWAP)
+When you open a long-term position in the Forex market, you are exposed to the overnight rate (SWAP)

--Find the broker that offers the most competitive overnight rate for the pair you want to trade
+Find a broker that offers the most competitive overnight rate for the pair you want to trade

--Speculative trends are common in ranging markets
+Speculative trends are common in ranging markets

-Forex Trading Tip 3: “Always use a Stop-Loss order –it is your trading shield”
+Forex Trading Tip 3: “Always use a Stop-Loss order – it is your trading shield”

--A stop loss is very important but keep in mind that brokers often use stop-hunting techniques
+A stop-loss is very important, but keep in mind that brokers often use stop-hunting techniques

 Forex Trading Tip 4: “Trading Leverage is not an opportunity, it is a liability”

--Again, don't forget that brokers often use stop-hunting techniques
+Again, don’t forget that brokers often use stop-hunting techniques

 Forex Trading Tip 5: “Accept only trades offering a high Profit/Loss Ratio”

-- 52 winning trades
+52 winning trades

-- 48 losing trades
+48 losing trades

 Forex Trading Tip 7: “Accurately identify major Support and Resistance levels”